 Alaska is the largest state in the United States by area, spanning 586,412 square miles.
-To put this into perspective, Alaska is about twice as large as Texas and three times the size of California.
+To put it into perspective, Alaska is about twice as large as Texas and three times the size of California!

 Alaska is larger than most countries in the world — if it were a country, it’d be the 33rd largest.